ShadyEvan4830/Survey_Response_Rates/README.md

 In the realm of survey research, the quality and integrity of data are critically dependent on achieving high response rates.
 Recent trends, however, have shown a pervasive decline across various modes of data collection.
 This shift poses significant challenges for researchers, threatening the reliability and validity of survey findings.

-Our paper delves into these challenges, offering an in-depth examination of the factors driving the decline in response rates and the implications for survey-based research.
+The paper delves into these challenges, offering an in-depth examination of the factors driving the decline in response rates and the implications for survey-based research.
 Utilizing the open-source statistical programming language R, alongside powerful library packages such as tidyverse, ggplot2, and dplyr, we explore remedial strategies and interventions grounded in recent scholarly contributions.

 ## File Structure